Updated April 11, 2025

 Antibiotics and other pills are easy to hide in a liverwurst treat.
 But if applying liquid medication, here are a few key tips:

-- Vet Assistance – Before flying solo, ask your vet if they can demonstrate correct medicine application.
+- Vet Assistance – Before flying solo, ask your vet if they can demonstrate the correct medicine application.
 That way, you can avoid weeks of ineffective treatment.

 - Grab a Partner – A helping hand can make all the difference, especially with bigger dogs.
 Ask a friend to hold your pup still while you administer the treatment.